aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9c_Redshift/Redshift.md

     * Kinesis
     * S3
     * Data pipelines
-  * Can copy automatic and manual snapshots to a destination region, and they have indpendent retention periods.
+  * Can copy automatic and manual snapshots to a destination region, and they have independent retention periods.